pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

 The Kiln Buildpack can take tile source code and create a tile.
 For it to work,
-you need to have your BOSH Release Tarballs fetch-able by Kiln (and only using GitHub or BOSH.io release sources) and it is nice if your bake command not require too many flags (see [Tile Source Conventions](#tile-source-conventions)).
+you need to have your BOSH Release Tarballs fetch-able by Kiln (and only using GitHub or BOSH.io release sources) and it is nice if your bake command does not require too many flags (see [Tile Source Conventions](#tile-source-conventions)).

 The private repository [kiln buildpack](https://github.com/pivotal/kiln-buildpack) has the Paketo buildpack source.
 You can run the acceptance tests with a `TILE_DIRECTORY` environment variable set to your tile source to see if your tile will build with the buildpack.